Daily Systems

 Part 2.
 Set Three Priorities for Today (5 Minutes)

 Write down the three most important tasks for today.
 Not ten.
 Not five.
 Three.
 The discipline of limiting to three forces the prioritization decision that most project managers avoid.
-Everything feels important.
-Three priorities forces the question: if I could only do three things today, which three would have the most impact on the project's delivery?
+The three priorities should connect directly to the current project milestones.
+Check your Weekly Progress Dashboard to see which milestones are at risk so you can prioritize the work that protects them first.

 Part 3.
 Send One Proactive Update (3 Minutes)

 Send one short update to one key stakeholder before any meetings begin.
 The update covers three things: what moved forward yesterday, what is being worked on today, and whether there are any decisions or approvals needed.
-This single update eliminates the majority of status check-ins that project managers receive throughout the day because the stakeholder already has the information they were going to ask for.
+This single update eliminates the majority of status check-ins that project managers receive throughout the day.
+Rotate through your key stakeholders so each one receives a direct update at least twice per week.

 Part 4.
 Flag One Risk (2 Minutes)